zachyingling/Todogotchi/README.md

 ### Deployment

 Our Heroku deployment can be found [here](http://todogotchi.tech/home).
-The minigame's code can be found [here](https://benmulhollandpsl.github.io/todogotfree/).
+The minigame's code can be found [in this repo](https://benmulhollandpsl.github.io/todogotfree/).